 Maintenance Workers and Custodians

 In-house maintenance workers and custodians — consistently the most overlooked exposure group in school facility claims — reportedly disturbed aged, friable insulation during everyday repairs without respiratory protection.
-These workers are alleged to have encountered Thermobestos, Kaylo, and Aircell products throughout their careers, with documented exposure pathways including valve packing replacements using Crane Co.
-Cranite asbestos gasket materials and routine floor tile work involving Armstrong World Industries vinyl asbestos tile.
+These workers are alleged to have encountered Thermobestos, calcium silicate pipe insulation, and pipe insulation products throughout their careers, with documented exposure pathways including valve packing replacements using Cranite** asbestos gasket materials and routine floor tile work involving floor tile.
 Unlike tradesmen who moved between job sites, in-house maintenance workers reportedly remained in the same buildings for years or decades, potentially accumulating continuous low-level exposure between higher-intensity disturbance events.

 Maintenance workers and custodians are also among the most likely to delay seeking legal counsel after a diagnosis — often because they do not identify themselves as the kind of industrial worker they associate with asbestos claims.
 That instinct costs real money and, in Michigan, can cost you your entire legal right to recovery.
 If you worked maintenance at any Muskegon City School District building and have been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, your three-year window under MCL § 600.5805(2) is running right now.
 Call a Michigan asbestos attorney today.